"It’s Not Because You Are Limited in Resources That You Should Accept Mediocrity": Interview with Francis Kéré, 2022 Pritzker Winner

 Escola Primária em Gando.
 Foto © Siméon Duchoud

-This article is part of the ArchDaily Topic: Equity.
-Every month we explore a topic in-depth through articles, interviews, news, and projects.
-Learn more about our monthly topics.
-As always, at ArchDaily we welcome the contributions of our readers; if you want to submit an article or project, contact us.
+This article is part of the ArchDaily Topics: Passive Architecture.
+Every month we explore a topic in-depth through articles, interviews, news, and architecture projects.
+We invite you to learn more about our ArchDaily Topics.
+And, as always, at ArchDaily we welcome the contributions of our readers; if you want to submit an article or project, contact us.

 Editor's Note: This article was originally published on September 24, 2021, and updated on March 15, 2022.
 Follow ArchDaily’s coverage of the Pritzker Prize.